reevr/vblaze/README.md

 Consists of auto respawning feature , if any worker thread dies , it automatically respawns and if the dead worker was processing a job ,then it will be re-executed with the new worker keeping it reliable.
 Worker pool maintains tag for each worker used in reserving workers.
 By default every worker is set with 'default' tag.

-Note : If the NODE_ENV environment variable is not set to 'production' or any other environment other than 'development', then mblaze considers environment to be 'development'.
+Note : If the NODE_ENV environment variable is not set to 'production' or any other environment other than 'development', then vblaze considers environment to be 'development'.
-And in 'development' environment , mblaze allows to create only as many workers as the cpu(s) available.
+And in 'development' environment , vblaze allows to create only as many workers as the cpu(s) available.

 ###### Nanojob
 A co-routine for nodeJs.